Brexit: What happened on Tuesday?

 The Supreme Court is hearing competing arguments about the legality of the prime minister's suspension of Parliament.

-The most senior judge in the UK, Lady Hale, says the case raises "a serious and difficult question of law", as she and 10 other judges must decide whether advice Boris Johnson gave to the Queen about prorogation was lawful.
+The most senior judge in the UK said the case raised "a serious and difficult question of law" as the 11 judges decide whether advice Boris Johnson gave to the Queen about prorogation was lawful.

 Mark Easton explains what happened on Tuesday.